Making Online Communities 'Better': A Taxonomy of Community Values on Reddit: Implications Discussion

-\new{ Our participants were asked about their experiences on a single social platform, reddit.
-While reddit is large, popular, and contains many thousands of communities covering diverse topics~\cite{medvedev_anatomy_2019}, reddit also differs from platforms such as Twitter, which lacks explicit communities with well-defined membership, as well as peer production communities such as Wikipedia and open source projects, where the community has a clear focus beyond social engagement and entertainment.
-Future work is needed to understand how community values may differ in these other contexts. }
+reddit also differs dramatically from peer production communities such as Wikipedia and open source projects, where the community has a clear focus beyond social engagement and entertainment.
+Future work is needed to understand how community values may differ in these other contexts.

-\new{ reddit also mostly consists of English-speaking users from Western cultures, and additional work is needed to understand how people from other cultures may hold different values.
-Some evidence for cultural differences in values has already been reported~\cite{jiang_2021_international_harm}. }
+reddit also mostly consists of English-speaking users from Western cultures, and additional work is needed to understand how people from other cultures may hold different values.
+Some evidence for cultural differences in values has already been reported~\cite{jiang_2021_international_harm}.

-\new{ Our taxonomy is derived from responses on a diverse set of 125 unique communities (Appendix~\ref{app:subreddits}), yet we do not consider the responses of more than a small number of people in each community who are cannot be perfectly representative of the community as a whole.
-Future research is needed to study in-depth the degree to which community members agree and disagree with one another within the same community. }